metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Required:

-- `tenant_id` (String) TenantID defines a universally unique identifier of the tenant.Unlike the tenantName, which must be unique at a given time, the tenantId must be unique over the entire lifetime of the Tempo deployment.Tempo uses this ID to prefix objects in the object storage.
+- `tenant_id` (String) TenantID defines a universally unique identifier of the tenant.
+Unlike the tenantName, which must be unique at a given time, the tenantId must be unique over the entire lifetime of the Tempo deployment.
+Tempo uses this ID to prefix objects in the object storage.
-- `tenant_name` (String) TenantName defines a human readable, unique name of the tenant.The value of this field must be specified in the X-Scope-OrgID header and in the resources field of a ClusterRole to identify the tenant.
+- `tenant_name` (String) TenantName defines a human readable, unique name of the tenant.
+The value of this field must be specified in the X-Scope-OrgID header and in the resources field of a ClusterRole to identify the tenant.

 Optional: